vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 When Toyotomi Hideyoshi came to Hizen-Nagoya \[during the Korea campaign\], he walked along the northern Takagi-Jōdō road with his long and short swords in vermillion scabbards, wearing half-soled straw sandals \(*ashinaka*\).[^201] When Tokugawa Ieyasu presented his cavalry to Toyotomi Hideyoshi, Naruse Shōkichi[^202] attached some scarlet sandals to Ieyasu’s scabbard.
 Spare sandals are requisite when preparing for battle.
 If dispatched for guard duties in Nagasaki now, tens of thousands of straw sandals would be needed for all ranks.
 Supplies of ready-to-wear ones would be exhausted.
 This is why it is prudent to learn how to make them yourself.
 Incidentally, when walking in grass fields, mountain trails, or wading through rivers, straw sandals have a tendency to slip, so it is advisable to wear *ashinaka* in such terrains.

+[^201]: This is in reference to Toyotomi Hideyoshi’s invasions of Korea \(1592 and 1597\).
+Hideyoshi built a fortress in Hizen-Nagoya.
+Note that this is a location in Saga, not the city of Nagoya in modern day Aichi Prefecture.

+[^202]: Lord of Inuyama Castle in the Owari domain, in the northwest of modern day Aichi Prefecture.
+He was a vassal of Tokugawa Ieyasu.

 ___________

 **10.** You will not be adversely affected by inclement weather or catch a cold if you keep a few bags of cloves handy.
 One year, when the late Kazuma[^203] traveled back to the domain on horseback in the midst of a cold snap, his health was not affected in the slightest despite his old age \[because he knew about the remedial quality of cloves\].
 He taught me this.
 Also, hemorrhaging after falling from a horse can be stopped by drinking extract from the droppings of a gray horse.

+[^203]: See Book 1-51.

 ___________